 Because each of these touch-screen designs has similar working principles, only the 4-wire operating principle is discussed below.

 Operating Principle of 4 Wire Resistive Touch Screen

-The construction of the touch screen is basically a two-layer structure.
+The construction of the touch screen is a two-layer structure.
 The top layer is typically PET film, which is hard-coated on the non-conductive (top) side to prevent scratches.
 The bottom layer can be PET film or glass.
 The conductive sides of the top and bottom layers are coated with ITO (indium tin oxide).
 The layers are separated by printed, transparent, non-conductive dots to provide spacing.
 When in operation, a controller provides voltage to the unit.
 As soon as contact is made between the two conductive layers, the controller determines the X and Y coordinates, calculating the voltage at the touch point.
-In this common design, the X direction is normally on the top film and the Y direction on the bottom film.
+In this standard design, the X direction is normally on the top film and the Y direction on the bottom film.

 Planar Resistive Touch Screens